MediaArea/MediaConch/ArchitectureIntroduction.md

 The conformance checker's goals are based on the following core principles:

-### Interoperability
+### Portability

-The checker has the capability to be packaged and run as an executible on a PC running any standard operating system.
+The checker has the capability to be packaged and run as an executible on a computer running any common operating system.
 For this reason, the shell has plans to be integrated into three platforms: Command line, graphical user interface, and web-based (server-client) platform.
-Qt was chosen as the core platform for the development of the graphical user interface because of its flexibility and ability to be deployed across many different operating system platforms.
+Qt was chosen as the core toolkit for the development of the graphical user interface because of its flexibility and ability to be deployed across many different operating system platforms.

+add about web UI working on 3 major clients (FF, Chrome, IE)

 ### Scalability

 Similar to the way in which MediaInfo can be built and expanded upon in archival institutions to perform media analysis at scale, the conformance checker can be integrated into scripts and systems that can validate files en masse and deliver computer-readable and human-readable metadata.

+Each component may be used on separate computer

-### Portability
+### Distribution

 The source code will reside on Github for easy access and distribution during all stages of development, including the ability to extract nightly builds and deploy using continuous integration.
 The software can then be built on any platform.